Analysis

 line

-These notes are a critical look at Darwin and the book: On the Origin of Species, 1859.
+These notes are a critical interpretation of Mayr's assessment of at Darwin & the book: On the Origin of Species, 1859.

 Darwinism | tree metaphor | natural selection | modern synthesis | worldview | causes | terms | thesis | precursors